l-dfa/django-spese/servizi/spese/docs/source/userguide.rst

 ~~~~~~~~~~~~~~

 At *home*, selecting the *django-spese* menu voice *transfer funds*
-we obtain the shortcut to transfer money from a *source* to
+we obtain the shortcut to transfer money from an *account* to
 another:

 .. image:: images/use-05.png